-- A note of caution about the data found within this chart.
-Local government budgets do not follow a standard format for financial reporting, and often have very little detail about what is included in each budget line. - Emergency program budgets often contain grant funds for the current year, which are not guaranteed and can significantly skew the results (such as in the case of the Central Coast Regional District). - Many emergency programs, especially within regional districts are combined with local fire services, 911 dispatch services, victim services and community policing.
+- Local government budgets do not follow a standard format for financial reporting, and often have very little detail about what is included in each budget line. - Emergency program budgets often contain grant funds for the current year, which are not guaranteed and can significantly skew the results (such as in the case of the Central Coast Regional District). - Many emergency programs, especially within regional districts, are combined with local fire services, 911 dispatch services, victim services and community policing.
 The emergency, or "protective services or public safety" departments may also include staff wages for fire chiefs, emergency responders and other non-traditional strategic emergency management program costs.
-As such, determining a specific figure from publicly available financial records that is comparable, and reflects only staff and operational costs for emergency programs is ambiguous and challenging.
+As such, determining a specific figure from publicly available financial records that is comparable, and reflects only staff and operational costs for emergency programs, is ambiguous and challenging.